Student Cards and Law Students' Study Area

 University holidays: 10am–6pm

 Note: All access is subject to the building's opening hours.
-Ensure you check opening hours as access not allowed outside of these times.
+Ensure you check opening hours as access is not allowed outside of these times.

 Requests for access to other Melbourne Law School locations or extended access outside of opening hours, will not be granted.